kmgallahan/Style-as-Code/docs/The_EditorConfig.md

 ## .NET Runtime EditorConfig

 The .NET Runtime project relies on the Visual Studio defaults as a baseline.
-They proceeded to create [a modified EditorConfig](https://github.com/dotnet/runtime/blob/master/.editorconfig) to enforce their specific [Coding Style guidelines](https://github.com/dotnet/runtime/blob/master/docs/coding-guidelines/coding-style.md).
+A [modified EditorConfig](https://github.com/dotnet/runtime/blob/master/.editorconfig) was then created to enforce their specific [Coding Style guidelines](https://github.com/dotnet/runtime/blob/master/docs/coding-guidelines/coding-style.md).

 ## Style as Code EditorConfig

 Style as Code relies on the .NET Runtime EditorConfig as its baseline.
 Modifications have been made to:

 * Help developers get to zero IDE suggestions
-* Provide blocks of settings than can be toggled when desired
+* Highlight groups of settings than can be toggled when desired
 * Cover settings for Roslyn Analyzers beyond those included in Visual Studio

 [This is the current iteration](https://github.com/kmgallahan/Style-as-Code/blob/master/editorconfig/.editorconfig).